romorin/radiosh/Readme.md

 # radiosh

-**radiosh** handles playing radio streams via mplayer on the command line.
+**radiosh** handles playing radio streams using a mplayer backend, controlled on the command line.

 ## installing